Paul-Jean-Baptiste Poret de Morvan: Napoleonic Wars

 Pursuing his career in the foot grenadier guards, Poret de Morvan took part to the 1805-1807 campaigns of the Grande Armée during the War of the Third Coalition and War of the Fourth Coalition, then fought in the 1809 campaign against Austria during the War of the Fifth Coalition.
 He was sent to Spain in 1810, where he remained until the next year.
 He was created a knight of the Empire at the beginning of 1812 and was made a baron one year later.
 A general of brigade from August 1813, he fought with distinction at Bautzen and played a significant part at the battle of Leipzig, covering the retreat of the army.
-Back to France in 1814, Poret de Morvan was entrusted with the mission of creating a "Young Guard" division, then took part to the fighting in Champagne, where he was wounded again.
+Back in France in 1814, Poret de Morvan was entrusted with the mission of creating a "Young Guard" division, then took part to the fighting in Champagne, where he was wounded again.
 Later that year he took part to the defense of Paris against the forces of the Sixth Coalition.

 During the "Hundred Days", Poret de Morvan rallied to Napoleon and was given command of the 3rd Foot Grenadier Guards regiment, two battalions, with a complement of 1,164 officers and men.
 Poret de Morvan led his men in combat at the battle of Ligny.
 He directly led his 1st battalion during the final attack of the Guard at the Battle of Waterloo.
 Placed in the front line during this epic action, Poret de Morvan and his men were noted for their gallantry but were also exposed to the most murderous fire from enemy artillery and musketry, resulting in losses of 58% for the entire regiment during this battle.

 After the 1815 Bourbon Restoration, he was imprisoned for joining Napoleon during the "Hundred Days", but was released under an amnesty in 1817.
 In 1829, he was given the position of general inspector for infantry.